Utter-kit/CodebaseMaintainer/README.md

 # CodebaseMaintainer
-A assistant which can Explore and understand the structure of the code base Record the identified problems and improvement point Track long-term refactoring tasks
-Maintain coherence within the context window constraints
+A assistant which can Explore and understand the structure of the code base, record the identified problems and improvement point, track long-term refactoring tasks, maintain coherence within the context window constraints

 # Project